havocsec/blogz/content/CTF/writeup3/index.md

 ---
 title: "CYBERGAME-2025 {FORENSIC-CHALLENGES}"
-subtitle: "⚡ Bastion was a cool challenge read through and feel it⚡"
+subtitle: "⚡ Forensics challenges were cool.... read through and feel it⚡"
 summary: "* Kenyan version organized by: Ministry of Information,Communications and the Digital Economy*"
 date: 2025-06-10
 cardimage: cybergame.png